binbinjiang/SL_Papers/README.md

 # LATEST Awesome AI Sign Language Papers

-Keywords: Sign Language Translation (SLT); Sign Language Recognition (SLR)
+Keywords: Sign Language; Sign Language Translation (SLT); Sign Language Recognition (SLR); Sign Language Linguistics

 ## Papers about AI Sign language  [**UPDATING**]

 In this repository, we have collected AI sign language (SL) papers for those interested in the field.
-To facilitate retrieval and viewing, we classify according to different criteria (by time, research content, research institution, etc.).
+To facilitate retrieval and viewing, we classify according to different criteria (by time, research types, institutions, etc.).

-If these are useful to you, please **Star** it to support us, and we will update as much as possible.
+If these are useful to you, please support us with **Star** and we will update as soon as possible.

 NOTE: There are overlaps among different categories.